slaveofgod/sog-validator/doc/validators/Choice.md

 let _validator = new ChoiceValidator({
     'choices': [1111, 'aaaaa', 3333, '123a'],
     'multiple': false,
-    'message': 'Your error message',
-    'strict': true
+    'message': 'The value you selected is not a valid choice.', 'strict': true
 });

-let data = 'Some data ...'; // Example: 'aaaaa'
+let data = 'aaaaa';

 _validator.validate(data);